13 & Older Travel Program Frequently Asked Questions (FAQ)

 - Everyone is expected to follow the BAC Code of Conduct.
 Violations will follow the BAC Grievance Procedure and are subject to the same consequences

-- Players are expected to demonstrate the maturity to be part of a competitive team, the respect in managers and coaches, the responsibility to fulfill the commitment to the team by being on time and attending every practice and game, and the discipline to play at one’s best and continue to develop as a ball player.
+- Players are expected to demonstrate the maturity to be part of a competitive team, the respect in managers and coaches, the responsibility to fulfill your commitment to the team by being on time and attending every practice and game, and the discipline to play your best and continue to develop as a ball player.
 This is a TEAM game and your team is depending on you!

 - Accept your Manager’s decisions, including playing time, positions, and spot in the batting order.
 You will be competing with other players and will need to work hard to earn playing time.

-- Playing for the team is a commitment to both coaches and teammates – this must be demonstrated by all players
+- Playing for the team is a commitment to your coaches and your teammates – it should be a priority for all players

 - Demonstrate appropriate behavior and sportsmanship so that your son and his teammates have positive character examples